Soccer-Fiorentina come from behind to grab 1-1 draw against Juventus | Sports-Games

 Soccer-Fiorentina come from behind to grab 1-1 draw against Juventus

+But 20 minutes later Fiorentina levelled on a brilliant counter-attack through a precise low shot by Kouame.
+Fiorentina keeper Pietro Terracciano punched away a corner kick by defender Filip Kostic, only for the ball to find winger Riccardo Sottil who sent in a beautiful long pass to Kouame for a cool finish at the far post.

+Fiorentina forward Christian Kouame cancelled out an early goal by Juventus' Arkadiusz Milik to earn a 1-1 home draw on Saturday and break his side's goalless Serie A run of three games.

-Milik put Juventus in front nine minutes into the game when he sent Juan Cuadrado's cross into the top right corner with a first-time effort.
-But twenty minutes later Fiorentina levelled on a brilliant counter-attack through a precise low shot by Kouame.
+Milik put Juventus in front nine minutes into the game when he bundled in Filip Kostic's cross from close range.
+But 20 minutes later Fiorentina levelled on a brilliant counter-attack through a precise low shot by Kouame.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)